daniil/new-developers-advice/README.md

   -  Not all positions are created equally, so try to customize your application package as well, ie: resume, experience, cover letter, tech skills.
 Also while "Easy Apply" on LinkedIn can be tempting, don't hesitate to check out careers page on company website directly as that can help you apply with more personalized approach.
   -  You might want to consider having a "low effort" and "high effort" split in your applications.
 Jobs you are most interested in, dedicate plenty of time to apply with utmost care.
 Positions that are "nice enough", but you still might wanna apply, you might want to do the quickest version of the application.
   -  Consider creating a job search spreadsheet (feel free to Google for template that fits your needs) to keep track of the process.
 Organization is key!

+- Consider applying for positions in tech companies that are not necessarily dev positions, but can get your foot in the door and you can then pivot later.
+Some examples are QA Testing, Technical Support, Data Engineering or Analytics, Technical Writing, CMS Authoring, Email Development.

 - Someone else's dream job is not guaranteed to be your dream job.
 We all find meaning in different things, at different parts of our life.
 Find what it is that fulfills you and gives you meaning at this point of your career and seek that out.
 Also, remember, that it is still just a job, it's OK to love it, it's OK to love things outside of your job that your job affords you.